martinandersson/nomagichttp/README.md

 and a minimal waste of time.

 The NoMagicHTTP server is natively asynchronous.
-The server doesn't even use event polling or selector threads, and the library codebase is 100% lock-free.
+The server doesn't even use event polling or selector threads.
+The library codebase is written in 100% Java and is 100% non-blocking.
 What you get is a server as fast and scalable as any cross-platform JDK-based HTTP server implementation could possibly be.

 [All-you-need JavaDoc is here.][0-1]